Skip to content

 They are required to safely use a range of equipment, machinery and vehicles, as relevant to their role and setting.
 This could include mechanical racking systems, materials handling equipment (MHE) or fork lift trucks.

-Warehouse Operatives communicate with a wide range of people and customers.
-They have a passion to meet customers’ expectations by providing a quality service that encourages repeat business.
-Individuals in this role are highly competent in using industry-recognised systems and associated services (eg Traffic/Warehouse Management Systems) and will be able to work under pressure to tight deadlines.
-A Warehouse Operative will often be required to be flexible and work shifts including 4-on-4-off, days, nights, evenings and weekends.
+Warehouse Operatives interact with a diverse range of people and customers, aiming to meet customer expectations by delivering high-quality service that ensures repeat business.
+They are skilled in using industry-standard systems and related services (such as Traffic/Warehouse Management Systems) and can perform effectively under pressure to meet tight deadlines.
+This role often requires flexibility, with operatives working various shifts, including 4-on-4-off, days, nights, evenings, and weekends.

 Institute for Apprenticeships